nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

 ## Form Abandonment
 This script is rendered inside Google Tag Manager ( GTM ) and is pushing an object to the data layer.
-It will run every time a user close the page with a form element inside which has a class attribute of "form-abandonment".
+It will run every time a user close the page with a form element inside which has a class attribute of `form-abandonment`.

 ### Location
 Inside Google Tag Manager ( GTM )